andy-s-ding/tbone-seg-nnunet/README.md

 Environment names can be changed in the `.yml` files.

-## Step 2: Register data to some template.
+## Step 2: Register data to some template
 Image registration is done in the `image_preprocessing` folder:
 ```
 cd <path to github>/tbone-seg-nnunet/scripts/image_preprocessing